mmtree/make_figures_for_publication_tutorial/Tutorial 2 - colors (advanced)/README.md

 ### Step 1 - find a website that generates palettes

 [Coolors](https://coolors.co/) is great because it lets you export hex color codes.
+It also lets you view palettes through different colorblind filters.
 Other color palette generating websites include [COLOURLovers](https://www.colourlovers.com/palettes), [Colordot](https://color.hailpixel.com/) and [Cohesive Colors](https://javier.xyz/cohesive-colors/).

 <img src=figures/Screenshot_coolors_website.png width="600">

 ### Step 2 - Generate a color palette and copy the hex color codes

+Once you have chosen a palette, select Export -> Code ->  Array.
+Copy the hex array and paste into matlab as a string array.

 <img src=figures/gradient_array_export.png width="500">